EmanonUser/Prom117/README.md

 # Prom117

-Prom117 is an NodeMCU arduino-like sketch, the goal is to export Texas Instrument's TMP117 digital temperature sensor data into Prometheus a time series database
+Prom117 is an Prometheus exporter for the Texas Instrument's TMP117 digital temperature sensor\
+The software is written for the ESP12-E an Espressif Microcontroler

 Hardware Used :